PelmeenidHapukoorega/Solutions-Architect/Moodul1/Network security/lab-notes/Network access configuration notes.md

 # Module: Azure compute and networking services
 # Configuring network access for VM and accessing web server lab notes

-To actually understand networking in Azure you gotta break a VM on purpose and then fix it.
-NSGs, ports, SSH, inbound rules this is where the cloud learning begins.
+To actually understand storage in Azure you gotta stop treating blobs like some magic bucket and start digging into how accounts, tiers, access levels and endpoints really work.
+The moment your blob URL throws you an error and you fix it yourself?
+Thats when the learning hits for real.

-**Bottom line:** If you can troubleshoot why a VM wont respond, you’re already thinking like someone who builds and maintains real systems.
+**Bottom line:** If you know why a blob ain’t loading, not just how to upload it, you’re already thinking like someone who designs storage the right way secure, scalable, and never by accident.

 ### Task 1  Retrieved VM IP address
 Used `az vm list-ip-addresses` and stored result in Bash variable.